 Sandra blogs about travel, running and culinary discoveries on her slow travel blog Tracks and the City – always looking for a sunrise or a cinnamon roll.

-Hanseatic City of Rostock - one of the Baltic Sea cities
+Hanseatic city of Rostock - former Hanseatic city on the Baltic Sea

 The Hanseatic city of Rostock is ideal for combining a city trip with a beach holiday on the Baltic Sea.
 The city on the Warnow is characterized by important monuments from the time of free trade with the Hanseatic League.
 Thus, some important buildings of the brick Gothic style can be visited in the city center.
 The Rostock town hall on the Neuer Markt is particularly noteworthy.
 It is one of the oldest secular buildings in brick look in the entire Baltic Sea region.
 My personal historical highlight of the city is in the St. Marien Church, not far from the town hall.
 The astronomical clock from 1472 is the only one of its kind in the world and actually still runs with almost all of the original parts.